 1-2 teaspoons of Superfood Turmeric***

 ½ teaspoon honey (optional)

-- Add Daily Turmeric Tonic to the boiled water.
+- Add Superfood Turmeric to the boiled water.
 Again, the amount is up to you.
 Start with at least one teaspoon – then add according to taste.

 - Mix the spices into the water.
 The color will be the classic orange-yellow hue that turmeric is known for, even though the tonic consists of a multitude of other natural ingredients.
 Because it is still all-natural, there will be some powder settling at the bottom of the cup.